IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 - `quality` represents the _type of emphasis_.
 Optional.
 - `quantity` determines the _level of emphasis_.
 Optional.

-In the [Color System](#color-system) section we'll explain how TomTom IndiGO classifies _background colors_ and _emphasis_, among other things, to achieve a coherent UI design.
+In the [Color System](#color-system) section we'll explain how TomTom Digital Cockpit classifies _background colors_ and _emphasis_, among other things, to achieve a coherent UI design.

 Some examples for color attributes are: